-To read the Bible by book, you simply pick a book of the Bible and begin reading scriptures from it each day.
+To read the Bible by book, you simply choose your book and begin reading scriptures from it each day.
 The benefit of reading the Bible this way is that you can have a greater understanding of the overall picture of what the author is trying to teach.
 It also really helps with keeping scriptures in context because you are reading all the scriptures before and after.
 You can break down your reading by chapters or by sections within chapters.
 If you do choose to study the Bible this way, you can also find Bible studies on that book to give you better insight into the chapters.

 Reading the Bible Topically

 Reading the Bible is Chronologically

 You may have seen “Read the Bible in One Year” plans.
 These plans usually bring you through the Bible from start to finish based on when events occurred.
 For example, you would start in Genesis and end in Revelation, but you may be reading out of Kings and Chronicles at the same times since the books are related in events.
 The benefit to this type of plan is that it gives you a linear view of the order of events in scripture.